blankoworld/makefly/src/have_you_lost_0_3_version.md

 ### Version 0.3 will be late

-I scheduled the next version for to October, the 31st.
+I scheduled the next version to October, the 31st.

 This is for some reasons: